mabrek/mabrek.github.io/_posts/2014-02-14-statistics-for-monitoring-load-testing.md

 ![transient response]({{ site.url }}/img/aspm/request-rate-restart.png)

 It's a request rate (vertical axis) on a system which was restarted.
 Horizontal axis here and on all following graphs is time.
 It was noisy but relatively stable in the left part then it dropped to zero when the system was down then something strange happened: requests started arriving in waves.
-Later it returned back to the same noisy behaviour.
+Later it returned back to the same noisy behavior.

 In practice transient response means that you need to wait until system metrics become stable after you apply load to the system.